Skip to content

 You can annotate and display visual attributes of each element within an Anatomy section.

-The Anatomy section includes:
+The Anatomy section comprises:

 1. An itemized element list (the “content”) that can include: